appvision-gmbh/json2typescript/README.md

 ## Requirements

-We developed **json2typescript** for Angular 2+.
+We developed **json2typescript** for Angular and Ionic 2+.
 In this document, we only cover this use case.
 However, you may use our package for pure TypeScript or even JavaScript applications.

 ## Setup a Test Application

-We recommend to use the official **angular-cli** tool in order to set up a new Angular project.
+We recommend to use the official **angular cli** tool in order to set up a new Angular project.
 Then, all you need to do is type the following into your operating system's terminal:

 ```sh
 ng new testApplication